 Reference (Normal) Range

-≥ 90 mL/min/1.73 m²
+• ≥ 90 mL/min/1.73 m² – Normal kidney function

 Sample Type

-• Sample Type: Serum (Blood Sample)
+Sample Type: Serum (blood sample)

-• Tube Used: Red Top (Plain Tube)
+Tube Used: Red Top (Plain Tube)

 Test Preparation

-• Avoid heavy exercise for 24 hours
+• Avoid unusually heavy exercise the day before testing

-• Avoid alcohol before the test
+• Avoid abrupt dietary changes before the test

 When to Consult a Doctor